Skip to content

 Experiment progress

-When you complete the wizard, the experiment starts and the progress of the process is displayed.
+When you complete the wizard by selecting Start in the Summary step of the wizard or Fast start in the homonymous step, the experiment starts and the progress of the process is displayed.

-Information about the outcome of the experiment is displayed in the Info and in the Activity log tabs.
+Further information about the experiment is displayed in the Info and in the Activity log tabs.

-Finally, experiment analytics are displayed in the Statistics panel of Experiments tab.
+In the end, experiment analytics are displayed in the Statistics panel of the Experiments tab.
 There you can analyze and interpret the results.
 Experiment results are associated with the test libraries you choose in the experiment wizard, the Experiments tab is disabled for other libraries.